It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 All of these things play a factor in what you look like and how healthy you are.
 Despite these various factors, I’ve seen a common thread in people who build healthy habits and stick with them:

-Unhealthy Person: “I have bad genetics.
+Unhealthy Person: “I have a hectic job.
 My parents are overweight.
 I am busy.
 I have children.
 I have a slow metabolism.
 I’m never going to be able to lose weight.
 This plan won’t work for me because [excuse to let myself off the hook].
 I’m the fat guy/gal and that’s all there is to it.”

-Habit Building Badass: “I have bad genetics.
+Habit Building Badass: “I have a hectic job.
 My parents are overweight.
 I am busy.
 I have children.
 Soooo….How can I make this work for me in my situation?
-I know people like me who have lost weight, which is a great sign.
+I know people like me have lost weight, which is a great sign.
 I refuse to accept that I am a lost cause.
 I am Groot.”

-Even if it isn’t your fault where you are, accept that it’s your personal responsibility to deal with it.
+Even if it isn’t your fault where you are, if you can accept that it’s your personal responsibility to deal with it then you’re taking a huge first step.

 We all have emotional, visceral responses to what we see in the mirror or how we feel when we wake up.
 We need to cut through the emotion and get to the truth: we alone are responsible for our fate, and that means we alone can fix it.